nicmeniconi/TCN-KD-HAR/README.md

-# (Coming Soon) Optimizing Unimodal Human Activity Recognition TCNs with Knowledge Distillation
+# Optimizing Unimodal Human Activity Recognition TCNs with Knowledge Distillation

 Human Activity Recognition (HAR) plays a pivotal role in advancing applications across healthcare, gaming, and industrial automation.
 HAR models leverage data modalities such as positional, angular, and multimodal inputs to accurately and efficiently capture human movements.
 Understanding the strengths and limitations of each modality, along with innovative fusion methods, enables the development of robust and efficient HAR systems<sup>[1](#references)</sup>.